nghosh24/power-outages/README.md

 # Final Model
 My final model incorporated these features: 'NERC.REGION', 'CLIMATE.REGION', 'ANOMALY.LEVEL', 'YEAR', 'MONTH', 'TOTAL.PRICE', 'TOTAL.SALES', 'TOTAL.CUSTOMERS', 'URBAN'.
-I used a DecisionTreeClassifier and was able to achieve an R-squared of 0.811 when testing on the test set.
+I used a DecisionTreeClassifier and was able to achieve an R-squared of 0.88 when testing on the test set.

+I used GridSearchCV to find the best hyperparameters for the DecisionTreeClassifier.

 I used a F1 score to measure the performance of my model.
-I got an F1 score of 0.846, and I saw that the F1 score increased from the baseline to the final, which indicates better performance of the final model.
+I got an F1 score of 0.905, and since the F1 score increased from the baseline to the final, this indicates better performance of the final model.

 # Fairness Analysis
-I checked whether the model was fair for older vs younger outages, as in whether it occurred before 2008 or after 2008, since this is the median year.
+My groups for the fairness analysis are longer vs shorter outages.
+This is defined as outages that are greater than 3000 minutes, vs outages that are less than 3000 minutes.

+I decided on these groups because the cause category (which is predicted by my model) can greatly determine the outage duration.
+We want to make sure that the model can predict the classification well because this can inform energy companies on what to focus on to prevent longer outages.

+My evaluation metric will be F1 score since the classes (longer vs shorter) are imbalanced, and this metric accounts for that imbalance, while also incorporating the precision and recall.
+I will use permutation tests to calculate the F1 score for longer vs shorter outages (that are randomly shuffled) and then compare this absolute difference to my initial observed absolute difference.

+**Null Hypothesis:** The model is fair.
+Its F1 scores for longer and shorter outages are roughly the same, and any differences are due to random chance.

+**Alternative Hypothesis:** The model is unfair.
+Its F1 score for longer outages is significantly different from the F1 score for shorter outages.

+I performed a permutation test with 10000 trials.
+My significance level is the standard 0.05, and I got a p_value of 0.0 so because this is below the significance level, I reject the null hypothesis.
+The model is significantly different in terms of F1 score for longer vs shorter outages.

+The figure below shows the distribution of the statistic.
+<iframe
+  src="assets/fairness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>